 Cats can get into things that aren’t that good for them.
 But what about something like a strawberry?
 If your cat decided to take a bite and you’re concerned, the good news is—they’re going to be just fine since strawberries are non-toxic to cats.

 However, that doesn’t mean that a strawberry will agree with your cat’s digestive system.
-It also doesn’t mean your feline owner will approve of your “unworthy” contribution.
+It also doesn’t mean your feline will approve of your “unworthy” contribution.
 Despite how they may react, there’s no harm in knowing what happens when your cat eats a strawberry.

 Health Benefits of Strawberries for Your Cat